LIPS-scheme/lips/docs/docs/scheme-intro/streams.md

 ;; ==> 3628800
 ```

-and you can use this procedure to create stream of factorials:
+and you can use this procedure to create a stream of factorials:

 ```scheme
 (define factorials